May 23, 2023Review Recipe

 Table of Contents

-Grilled potato wedges are the perfect side for any summer barbecue food.
-You can cook these crispy potatoes on the grill, right next to your burgers and ribs.
+These easy grilled potatoes are the perfect side dish alongside any main course you whip up this summer.
+You can cook these crispy seasoned potatoes on the grill, right next to your burgers and ribs.

 - 5 large Idaho potatoes